MariaIzobava/comp0244-go2/README.md

-# Tutorial of Environment Setup of Unitree GO2
+# Lab 1 - Tutorial of Environment Setup of Unitree GO2

 ## Overview